department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/cards.md

 - If the card is selectable using a checkbox, use the Space key to toggle select/deselect states.

 ## Read-only cards
-Read-only cards often contain dynamic, time-sensitive information such as appointment details or claim/appeal status.
-They can also communicate financial data like balances.
+Read-only cards often contain dynamic, time-dependent information such as appointment details or claim/appeal status.
+They can also be used to highlight personalized information or promotional content.

 Some examples of read-only cards include: